-Prerequisites: one course from HI-104 HI-105 HI-111 HI-112 PO-101 HI-261 or HI-314
+Prerequisites: one course from HI-104 HI-105 HI-111

+HI-112 PO-101 HI-261 or HI-314

 Discusses governments and politics of eastern Arab countries, Turkey, Iran, and Israel.
 International rivalries in the area are also discussed.
-[Cross listed as HI330.]
+[Crosslisted with HI-330.
+Applicable to the Global Studies Concentration.]